 You can listen to Gerry Gaffney interview Steve about the book in a great interview on the User Experience Podcast:

 Steve recently joined UX Mastery for an online Ask the UXperts session.
 You can read the full transcript here:

 I’m in!
 How do I RSVP?

-To join, simply RSVP here and come along on the night with your eBook, questions, thoughts and opinions!
+To join, simply RSVP here and come along on the night with your book or eBook, questions, thoughts and opinions!
 If you can’t make it, please reverse your RSVP early so there is room for someone else.